MilestoneInnovativeTechnologies/SmartKitchen/settings.md

 This is the priority order while selecting a printer or print_template

+ping_frequency
+Normally by default, ping action (updating data from server) occurs on each 15 seconds, that is 4 pings per minute.
+This means ping_frequency is 4.
+This can be changed as per requirement.
+Ex: if made 10, then 10 pings per minute, ie on each 6 seconds it updates data from server

 items_per_page or max_items_per_page
 This is the setting who controls the maximum amount of items that should be displayed in a page (while ordering)